TestForkAccount/CodeReviewExample/README.md

 - Click on the small fork image
 - Congratulations!
 You now have a copy of this repository on your own git account
+- Open your new repository in a separate tab, we will be making some changes to this

 ## Add collaborators to forked project